brutalbeatdown/keypirinha-quicknote-markdown/README.md

 This is a fork of [todo-markdown](https://github.com/TimberToe/keypirinha-todo-markdown) by [TimberToe](https://github.com/TimberToe/).
 I just changed a few lines of code to make it suitable for writing down Notes intstead of Todos.
 Think of it as an extended clipboard.
 I use it to copy text and paste it into a mardown file for later review.
 This way I dont have to open the markdown editor.

-A plugin to easily add/finish/list Quick Notes in a Markdown file.
+A plugin to easily Add/Review/List Quick Notes in a Markdown file.

 I use a markdown file to jolt down small notes over the day.
-Since I use Keypirinha for everything else, why not as as shortcut to my quicknote list!
+Since I use Keypirinha for everything else, why not as as shortcut to add my Notes!

-Since it is an markdown file it is easy to sync between computers through your cloud storage.
-It is easy to read and convert to another format if needed

 ## Download